maciverlab/offline_leaf/README.md

 7. Modify `offleaf_config.sh` to contain the correct path to your Overleaf repository.
 8. do `chmod +x offleaf.sh' and 'chmod +x offleaf_config.sh`.
 9. cd into your Overleaf repository, and do `git config pull.rebase false` and `git config http.postBuffer 10485760`.
 To skip doing this for every Overleaf project you are working on, you can do `git config --global` with these two settings.
 10. Add a .gitignore file to your Overleaf repository.
 I've included a sample one to include in this repository: to use, just copy its contents into a file called .gitignore.
-Then do `git add .gitignore`, then `git commit -m 'new .gitignore'`, and finally 'git push .gitignore`.
+Then do `git add .gitignore`, then `git commit -m 'new .gitignore'`, and finally `git push .gitignore`.
 12. Now from whatever directory you placed the script, you can do `offleaf.sh /path_to_configuration_file/offleaf_config.sh`.